 What is the Tuition and Fees Deduction?

-You may be able to take a deduction for qualified education expenses paid for yourself, your spouse, or your dependent(s) during the academic year.
+The Tuition and Fees Deduction is no longer allowed beginning in tax year 2018.
+However, for taxes years prior to 2018, you may be able to take a deduction for qualified education expenses paid for yourself, your spouse, or your dependent(s) during the academic year.
 However, if another person can claim an exemption for you as a dependent on his or if you file your taxes using the married filing separate status, you cannot claim this deduction.
 The qualified expenses must be for higher education.

 The amount of your income subject to tax may be reduced by up to $4,000 using the tuition and fees deduction.